elecfreaks/learn-en/microbitKit/TPbot_tianpeng/TPBot_tianpeng_case_16.md

-# Case16: Here Comes the Police
+# Case16: The Dazzling Lights

 ## Purpose
 ---